Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DWD-mini-briefs.md

 Pick an artform (or set of related artforms) such as painting, music, sculpture, literature, poetry, etc. Your goal is to create a community of artists and fans that encourages deeper connection with the artform through the exploration of themes.
 The themes should be integral, informing the structure and means of interaction on some level.

 Which themes will you choose to focus on (emotions, politics, history, psychology, race...) or will you let your users determine them?
 How can you collect and categorise relevant artworks?
 How can users access and engage with the art in meaningful ways?
-Will you focus on established artists and fans, or try and grow the artform’s popularity?
+Will you focus on established artists and fans, or try and grow the artform's popularity?

 Inspired by <https://creativeinformatics.org/challenge/john-byrne-award/>